LaunchCodeEducation/data-analysis-curriculum/content/sql-part-5/studio/_index.md

 ## Getting Started

-For this week's studio, open up the `SQL-Part-5-Studio.ipynb` notebook in `data-analysis-projects/sql-part-5/studio`.
-You will need some starter data as you work which is all in the `data` directory within the `studio` directory.
+In Azure Data Studio, click on the *File* >> *Open Folder...* and navigate to `SQL-Part-5-Studio` folder you downloaded from canvas.
+You will need some starter data as you work which is all in the `data` directory included in the `SQL-Part-5-Studio` folder.

-In Azure Data Studio, click on the *File* >> *Open File...* and navigate to `SQL-Part-3-Studio.ipynb` you downloaded from canvas.

 ## Submitting Your Work

-When finished, upload your completed document to canvas!
+When finished, upload your completed `SQL-Part-5-Studio.ipynb` file to canvas!

 {{% notice green Tip "rocket" %}}
 **Windows Users**: when you are saving your edited file from Azure Data Studio, you may need to select the "Notebook" file type when saving the file to your machine.